applicationdesignframework/applicationdesignframework.github.io/examples/application-design/README.md

 **Context**

-We need to identify EC2 Instances Console components by describing requirements on technical level.
+We need to define EC2 Instances Console components based on the technical flow.

 **Decision**